CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/cmaq-vm/index.md

 # Intermediate Tutorial

-Run CMAQ on a CycleCloud using pre-loaded software and input data.
+Run CMAQ on a single Virtual Machine (VM) using HBv120 and AlmaLinux 8.5 HPC - Gen2.

 ```{toctree}
 preinstall.md